ToulouseDataViz/website/README.md

 Currently the project use both local file and one remote source on Notion to source data.

 Custom plugins :
-- **gatsby-plugin-offres-pages** : create pages from markdwon files in `/src/content/offres-descriptions`
+- **gatsby-plugin-offres-pages** : create pages from markdown files in `/src/content/offres-descriptions`
-- **gatsby-plugin-md-from-csv** : create markdwon node (which will then be handle by `gatsby-transformer-remark`) from description attribute in `src/data/hackaviz_participants.csv`
+- **gatsby-plugin-md-from-csv** : create markdown node (which will then be handle by `gatsby-transformer-remark`) from description attribute in `src/data/hackaviz_participants.csv`
-- **gatsby-plugin-meetup-pages-notion**: collect nodes created by `gatsby-source-notion-api` to create a page per event
+- **gatsby-plugin-meetup-pages-notion**: collect nodes created by `gatsby-source-notion-api` to create event pages
-- **gatsby-plugin-md-from-notion-table-attribute** :  create markdwon node (which will then be handle by `gatsby-transformer-remark`) from description attribute in nodes created by `gatsby-source-notion-api`
+- **gatsby-plugin-md-from-notion-table-attribute**: create markdown node (which will then be handle by `gatsby-transformer-remark`) from description attribute in nodes created by `gatsby-source-notion-api`

 # Forked from gatsby-starter-forty
 https://github.com/codebushi/gatsby-starter-forty